 Main actions according to TCM*: Tonifies the Liver and the Kidneys.
 Strengthens the tendons and bones.
 Relieves rheumatic conditions.
 Lowers hypertension.

-Primary conditions or symptoms for which mulberry mistletoe may be prescribed by TCM doctors*: Joint pain Rheumatism Numbness of limbs Hypertension Rheumatic athralgia Abnormal uterine bleeding Menorrhagia Uterine bleeding during pregnancy
+Primary conditions or symptoms for which Sang Ji Sheng may be prescribed by TCM doctors*: Joint pain Rheumatism Numbness of limbs Hypertension Rheumatic athralgia Abnormal uterine bleeding Menorrhagia Uterine bleeding during pregnancy

 Contraindications*: Overly large doses can be toxic.